Korea Communications Standards Commission: TV program ratings

-The South Korean television rating system has been in force since 2000, and it started with only four classifications which are All, 7, 13 and 18.
-In February 2001, all programs except domestic dramas (which had been enforced since November 2002) are required to have a rating system.
-In 2007, rating 13 was changed into 12 and a new rating, 15 is introduced.
-Most programs have to be rated, except the "exempt" rating below.
-Even if it qualifies for being exempt, a broadcaster may apply a rating.
+The South Korean television rating system has been in force since 2000, and it started with only four classifications which were All, 7, 13 and 19.
+In February 2001, all programs - except domestic dramas (which had been enforced since November 2002) - are required to be rated, unless they qualify for exemption; however, a broadcaster may still apply a rating, even if the program is exempt.

-Example of Korean TV rating icons.